nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 Okay.
 So So something specific.
 Okay.
 So just in general, like, you you definitely do feel like there's, you know, the this these people, while they see while they at first seem standoffish, they they have warmed up to you pretty pretty significantly over the past, three or four days.
 Again, the again, Toadwin had Toadwin just isn't coming back.

 Like, he hasn't returned for the for the entire time that you were there.
 And, Yeah.
-This is gonna this isn't necessarily going to hit nearly as much, but there are but, our you do notice that there are, a cup like, there's, like, an elderly trip key, lady who is basically using a piece of, Lumopolous, tapestry as a blanket.
+This is gonna this isn't necessarily going to hit nearly as much, but there are but, our you do notice that there are, a cup like, there's, like, an elderly trip key, lady who is basically using a piece of, Luminopolis, tapestry as a blanket.
 Oh.
-And it and it covers part of the story of creation of Etheria.
+And it and it covers part of the story of creation of Aetheria.

 Oh.
 And what caught your eye specifically about this, is the story is referencing the use of music in the creation of the story.
 So it's a reference to the Lanoue you would Interesting.
 Yeah.
 Okay.